xaviml/controllerx/docs/docs/advanced/event-integration.md

 layout: page
 ---

-_This is supported from ControllerX v4.23.0_
+_This is supported since ControllerX v4.23.0_

-Most of the integrations supported by ControllerX are defined for an specific use case (zigbee2mqtt, deCONZ, ZHA), but we also have the [`State` integration](/controllerx/start/integrations#state), which is a more generic integration and allows us to listen to any Home Assistant entity state and build a mapping from it.
-From ControllerX v4.23.0, we can also use the [`Event` integration](/controllerx/start/integrations#event) which allows us define the event we want to listen to, and which actions build from it.
+Most of the integrations supported by ControllerX are defined for an specific use case (zigbee2mqtt, deCONZ, ZHA), but we also have the [`State` integration](/controllerx/start/integrations/state), which is a more generic integration and allows us to listen to any Home Assistant entity state and build a mapping from it.
+From ControllerX v4.23.0, we can also use the [`Event` integration](/controllerx/start/integrations/event) which allows us define the event we want to listen to, and which actions build from it.

 Each event has its own payload that could look like: